lammps/lammps/doc/src/restart.rst

 If a "\*" appears in the single filename, it is replaced with the current timestep value.
 This is only recognized when a single filename is used (not when toggling back and forth).
-Thus, the 3rd example above creates restart files as follows: restart.1000.equil, restart.2000.equil, etc.  If a single filename is used with no "\*", then the timestep value is appended.
-E.g. the 2nd example above creates restart files as follows: poly.restart.1000, poly.restart.2000, etc.
+Thus, the third example above creates restart files as follows: restart.1000.equil, restart.2000.equil, etc.  If a single filename is used with no "\*", then the timestep value is appended.
+E.g. the second example above creates restart files as follows: poly.restart.1000, poly.restart.2000, etc.